AbdulRahman-Mongy/odoo-custom-cookiecutter/README.md

 - Now I have to go and delete all the imports of unwanted stuff because someone thought it was a good idea to add the demo folder in a scaffold command because it's a very common use case, right?!

 Anyway, I will not tell you how to use it because it's so obvious.
-Simply run `python scaffold.py` and figure it out yourself."
+Simply run `python scaffold.py` and figure it out yourself.